in , , , , ,

 The pandemic only exacerbated these problems, further exposing the gaping chasms in our society.
 As millions of families were forced into lockdown, children in vulnerable homes found themselves in perilous situations, essentially locked up in unsafe environments.
 The consequences of this isolation cannot be overstated, as it undoubtedly took a toll on their mental and physical well-being.

 The disparities in access to were laid bare during the pandemic, with a staggering 1.8 million children lacking the necessary digital devices for online learning.
-The digital divide not only hindered their education but also contributed to a mental health crisis.
+The digital divide not only hindered their but also contributed to a mental health crisis.
 Young people in the lowest income quintile were twice as likely to have a mental health diagnosis compared to their counterparts in the highest quintile, a stark illustration of the inequities that persist in our society.

 The devastating impact of lockdown was not unforeseeable.
 It was a crisis that Anne Longfield attempted to highlight repeatedly, trying to engage the government in discussions about safeguarding children’s best interests.
 Yet, it appears that the voice advocating for children’s well-being often fell on deaf ears, with no one at the cabinet table taking responsibility for their futures.